davidbliu/pbl-portal/documentation/webmaster.md

 * they can still be expected to speak @ 4gen, voted confidence/no confidence
 	* (they are going to represent PBL at high level)
 	* only eligible if completed training
+* no chair-->exec requirement for webmaster
+	* their passion/involvement will be tested in completing training + speaking at 4gen